allankapoor/wildfire_prediction/README.md

 3. __Imbalanced data__: large wildfires (the positive class) make up a very small portion of the dataset.
 I attempted to address this through class weighting and SMOTE oversampling.

 <h1> Project Summary </h1>
 The following sections summarize key steps in my process.
-Check out the Jupyter notebooks to see hwo it was done!
+Check out the Jupyter notebooks to see how it was done!
 <h2>Data Wrangling + Feature Extraction</h2>

 [Data Wrangling + Feature Extraction Notebook](https://github.com/allankapoor/wildfire_prediction/blob/master/Step1_DataWrangling-FeatureGeneration.ipynb)